Foundation Cracks in Texas: Which Ones Matter

 - Mark the ends.
 Draw a pencil line across each end of the crack and write the date next to it.
 If the crack lengthens, it will grow past your marks.

 - Bridge the crack.
-Draw two short pencil ticks across the widest point, or install a crack gauge (about $10-$15 online) that shows movement in millimeters.
-A crack width card - a plastic ruler with printed line thicknesses - works too and costs a few dollars.
+Draw two short pencil ticks across the widest point, or install a consumer crack gauge that shows movement in millimeters.
+A crack-width card - a plastic ruler with printed line thicknesses - also helps record changes.

 - Photograph with scale.
 Take a photo of each marked spot with a quarter or ruler in frame.
 Your phone timestamps it automatically.

-Foundation Repair Costs in Texas: What Each Fix Runs
+Foundation Repair Costs in Texas: How Each Scope Is Quoted

 Here is the quick overview: